Various Orbit Watermaster Sprinkler timers are available in the market, each with varying features and controls.

 - Turn the rotary selector to SET WATERING INTERVAL.
 The cursor will blink to the right of the word INTERVAL.

-- Press the + or – buttons to the desired interval when selecting an interval of days.
+- Press the + or – buttons to the desired interval when selecting days.
 Then press ENTER to program the interval.

 - To select either odd or even day watering, press NEXT.
 The cursor will move to the odd or even setting.
 Then press ENTER.

-- To clear a schedule, press the NEXT button to move the cursor to the schedule and the press CLEAR.
+- To clear a schedule, press the NEXT button to move the cursor to the schedule and then press CLEAR.

 Setting watering durations and program assignments for A or B